Application architecture¶

 event loop until the application exits.
 A command line tool (asphalt

-) is provided to better
+) is provided to

-facilitate the running of Asphalt applications.
-It reads the application configuration from one or
+better facilitate the running of Asphalt applications.
+This tool reads the application

-more YAML formatted configuration files and calls run_application()
+configuration from one or more YAML formatted configuration files and calls

-with the resulting configuration dictionary as keyword arguments.
-The settings from the
+with the resulting configuration dictionary as keyword

-configuration file are merged with hard coded defaults so the config file only needs to override
+so the config file only needs to override settings where necessary.

 The following chapters describe in detail how each of these building blocks work.